-Wood and ground fires are prohibited (including pressed wood logs or wood chips).
+All wood and ground fires are prohibited including pressed wood logs or wood chips.
 Charcoal grills and gas grills are permissible, provided they are attended at all times.
 Do not place charcoal grills on tables.

-Food items should be stored inside your vehicle or in an animal-proof food locker.
+All food items should be stored inside your vehicle or in an animal-proof food storage container.
 Animals consider toothpaste, soap, deodorant, and trash as food.
-Javelinas will destroy a tent to get at them.
-Do not place coolers or food boxes on the ground when your campsite is unattended.
+Javelinas can destroy a tent to get at them.
+Do not leave coolers or food boxes on the ground when your campsite is unattended.

-Dispose of trash in animal-proof dumpsters.
+Dispose all trash in animal-proof dumpsters.
 Do not hang bags of trash from structures or vegetation.
 Birds, especially ravens and vultures, tear plastic bags open and spill the contents.
-Cigarette butts, etc., are considered trash and should not be deposited on the ground.
+Cigarette butts are considered trash and should not be deposited on the ground.
 Such items must be completely extinguished and properly disposed of.

-Do not feed the wildlife, including birds.
+Please, don't feed wild animals, including birds.
 This is unhealthy for wild animals and invites human/animal confrontations.

-Generator use is permitted in designated areas between the hours of 8 a.m. and 8 p.m in the Rio Grande Village campground.
-Generator hours in the Chisos Basin campground are 8 a.m. - 11 a.m. and 5 p.m. - 8 p.m.
+Generators are permitted in designated areas between 8am–8pm in the Rio Grande Village campground.
+Generator hours in the Chisos Basin campground are 8am–11am and 5pm–8pm.
 Idling vehicle engines are considered generators in this regard.
 No generators are allowed at Cottonwood Campground.

-Property left unattended longer than 24 hours will be impounded and the campsite forfeited, regardless of whether or not it is reservable or non-reservable.
+Property left unattended for more than 24 hours will be impounded and the campsite forfeited, regardless of whether or not it is reservable or non-reservable.